i01er/wordpress_chatbot/README.md

 ### Install plugin
 1. Install the plugin 'My Chatbot'
-You may follow the installation from [My Chatboot](https://wordpress.org/plugins/my-chatbot/#installation)
+You may follow the instruction from [My Chatboot](https://wordpress.org/plugins/my-chatbot/#installation)

 ```
 Installation